Al Qaeda tells family to press U.S. to negotiate hostage release

 Addressing the Weinstein family, it said the U.S. government's failure to negotiate "will only lead to your prisoner dying a lonely death in prison".

-"Therefore, if you want Warren Weinstein to be released, do whatever you can to pressurize your government."
+"Therefore, if you want Warren Weinstein to be released, do whatever you can to pressurise your government."

 It was not immediately possible to verify the authenticity of the message which was posted on a website that has been used by radical Islamists for similar announcements in the past.